 So how do you maintain your kart’s exhaust?
 You need to replace your exhaust matting, clear off any rust on the outside of the pipe, and repaint your exhaust with high temperature paint.
 This might sound difficult; however, this article will give step-by-step details for perfect exhaust maintenance.

-In this article I will detail 6 tips for exhaust maintenance.
-These will range from quick solutions to more thorough maintenance procedures.
+These tips range from quick solutions to more thorough maintenance procedures.
 This article will ensure that your engine is running at optimum performance, and you can find those extra tenths of a second you need for pole position.

 Why Is Exhaust Maintenance Important?